incidentist/the_tuul/README.md

 Requires python 3 and ffmpeg.
 Install with `pip install -r requirements.txt`.

 ## Step 1
 Create a txt file with lyrics.
 Line breaks separate lines, two line breaks separate screens.
+If you want to time specific words, put an underscore between them instead of a space.
+If you want to time specific syllables, put a slash between the syl/lab/bles.

 ## Step 2